MechMadHog/Workflow_Tools/01.1_Git/02_Git_BASH_Glossary[Part1].md

 ---
 + (Should ALWAYS be in lower-case.)

-+ PWD
++ pwd
 	* i.e. This displays the Working Directory.

-+ MKDIR "FolderName"
++ mkdir "FolderName"
 	* i.e. This will create a new folder with this name (AVOID using spaces).

-+ GIT INNIT
++ git innit
 	* i.e. This will make a folder into a REPOSITORY.

-- TOUCH "FileName.FileType"
+- touch "FileName.FileType"
 	* i.e. This will create a FileType within a Directory.

-+ GIT STATUS
++ git status
 	* i.e. This will display all changes made during current session.

-+ GIT ADD FileName
++ git add FileName
 	* i.e. This will add this file to the STAGING area.